Writer, party-thrower, amateur vegan chef, general good time gal. firstname.lastname@example.org

 Just finally watched that Chris Ott video.
 Oh man.

--As a budding libcom, I find the idea that it’s possible to avoid being a “sell out” under the wage system adolescent and absurd.
-Unless you’re part of a worker owned cooperative, someone is extracting your surplus value and making a profit off of your hard work.
+-I find the idea that it’s possible to avoid exploitation or being a “sell out” under the wage system adolescent and absurd.
+Unless you’re part of a worker owned cooperative, someone else is making a profit off of your hard work.
+(Amount of value you create minus the amount that they pay you.)
 Even the better, nicer, fairer kinds of bosses.
 That’s just the way it’s set up.
 If you don’t like it, you might consider getting off your ass and agitating to change things.